Relativistic Langevin Equation derived from a particle-bath Lagrangian: Heat bath mode trajectories

 We want our solution to be a manifestly Lorentz-covariant version of~\cref{eq:bath-motion-classical}.
 Motivated by the above physical considerations, and upon incorporating the mentioned corrections, we obtain:

-where \(\bar{\omega}_{i}\) is the renormalized frequency that we introduced above,~\footnote{which, once again, is a necessary consequence of the nonlinear, anharmonic character of the relativistic oscillator~\cite{Landau}, whereas \(\bar{\xi}_{i}\) is the phase needed to bring the oscillatory terms into a Lorentz-covariant form}.
+where \(\bar{\omega}_{i}\) is the renormalised frequency that we introduced above,~\footnote{which is a necessary consequence of the nonlinear, anharmonic character of the relativistic oscillator~\cite{Landau}}.
 This analytical form provides a reasonably accurate, Lorentz-covariant match of the numerical solutions to \cref{eq:N2-relat}, thus eliminating the mismatch shown in~\cref{fig:galilean-relativistic-comp}.

 Firstly, unlike a na\"{\i}ve extension of the Galilean~\cref{eq:bath-motion-classical}, in~\cref{eq:bath-motion-relat}, we have locality and causality encapsulated in the phase \(\bar{\xi} (t,\mathbf{x}(t))\), which is an integration constant.
 To understand the origin and physical meaning of this parameter, one must delve deeper into the solution's structure.